TomaszCyborowski/FractalGenerator/README.md

 # FractalGenerator
-Just playing withn git and old code
+Just playing with git and old code